By Antonio Malara

 The first place to visit was the Jing’an Temple, this structure is right in the middle of new buildings and it has a long story.
 The Temple was built between the years 200 and 300, then they moved it from the original place to the current position.
 Unfortunately in the seventies has been destroyed by fire and they rebuild it in the eighties.
 I immediately notice something strange when I saw the Temple, the design was ancient but the structure was looking so fresh and new.
 Anyway it was for me the first time in front of that kind of palace and I tried to enjoy it as much as possible.
 The structure was big, in one of the sections there was a big Buddha that was the main attraction there.
 Even if I didn’t have a model for a comparison I have to say that the statue was really big and high.
 We took some pics with the Buddha and after a while we left.

-Even for the first day I don’t remember what else we did or where we eat, probably we had a dinner in the center and at some point we back to the hotel, I remember when in the late afternoon we said goodbye to our guide who would have been with us only that first day.
+Even for the first day I don’t remember what else we did or where we ate, probably we had a dinner in the center and at some point we returned to the hotel, I remember when in the late afternoon we said goodbye to our guide who would have been with us only that first day.

 Finally arrived the long-awaited day, the Expo day.
 We started the day with a mistake at the metro, all the group for some strange reason was waiting to take the train in the wrong line, fortunately the leader saw this in time.
 We arrived at the site and here were full of people and also long line to get in.
 As a delegation we were welcomed by a girl student who was working at the Italy pavilion, thanks to her we started to skip the first line.
 Once in we reached the Italy pavilion, it was a big grey box with high windows on one side, I liked the design, apparently simple.
 Here we skipped again the line to get in, we were hosts, invited for a conference!
 I have to say that this time I liked the lesson.
 The teacher explained to us all about the pavilion, especially the unique techniques to build it.
 The pavilion has been built in something called “transparent cement” essentially the building has been finished by using some cement panels that had many holes.
 All the holes in each panels had different size.
 This panels helped to bring the light inside the building so they could realize different interior design without having the “light problem”.
 She also explained that our pavilion was a tribute to the ancient Italian architecture design, to some painters and also to the classic music.
 We had a fast look inside the pavilion and it was visible what the teacher explained to us.
 There was an entire orchestra instruments fixed in vertical on the wall, it was so scenic as the other part of the pavilion.
 We had a look without hurry because we would be back there in the evening, so after a while we left for another pavilion.